They’ve got it all for you!

 Fun Fact: Nara was voted as Bangkok’s best Thai restaurant!
 We have the Roku restaurant group to thank for bringing them here to Manila.

-Now that we’ve listed then down, why don’t you head on to the best Megamall restaurants to celebrate one of the best persons in your life.
+Now that we’ve listed them down, why don’t you head on to the best Megamall restaurants to cross off your food bucket list?

 We’re more than just food at Booky and we’re here to give you the lo-down on the best things to do and discover all over Metro Manila—food, fitness, beauty, and more.
 Download the Booky app for FREE to discover today’s best idea.